HeikoBecker/Lassie/DOCUMENTATION.md

 #### ChoiceFn
 SEMPRE provides a number of built-in semantic functions like `SimpleLexiconFn` or `IdentityFn`.
-They differ from ordinary `call`-formulas in that they do not manifest themselves in the resulting logical form but assist in its derivation.
-They are executed during parsing and the results of this execution can influence the direction of derivation.
+They differ from ordinary `call`-formulas in that they do not show up in the resulting logical form but help determine its derivation.
+They are executed during parsing and can influence the direction of derivation.
 We have implemented the `ChoiceFn` semantic function for purposes related to our set semantics.

 Every set of potential components that aims to be an actual component passes through `ChoiceFn`.
 On receiving a derivation which evaluates to